Yoga of the Subtle Body

 THURSDAY NOV.
 7TH: BUILDING FROM THE BONES ~ 10am-5pm

 The bones provide core stability for the body, but as we age the bones become lighter and less stable.
 In the spiritual traditions of India and China, the bone and the bone marrow are thought to hold the deep life force.
 In this class we build greater connection to the bones through standing and supine poses.

 FRIDAY NOV.
 8TH: THE SACRUM AND THE FLUID REALM ~ 10am-5pm

 This day explores the fluidity and equilibrium of the sacrum and sacral-iliac joints.
 We do SATYA movements and asana to access the lower psoas and abdomen and to begin to gain support from uddiyana bandha.

 SATURDAY NOV.
 9TH: THE FIRE WITHIN ~ 10am-5pm

 The third chakra is a commmon place for constriction due to stress and emotional holding.
 This class investigates the adrenal glands, lumbar spine, and psoas muscle.
 We emphasize twists and supported backbend in the asana practice and pranayama with focus on inhalation.

-DAY 4 THE PRANA PUMP and THE SPACE WITHIN
+SUNDAY NOV.
+10TH: THE PRANA PUMP and THE SPACE WITHIN ~ 10am-3pm